mnn/srgBuddy/README.md

 ![Screenshot](http://i.imgur.com/Q5UIIhW.png)

-In the future I'd like to run this on some free hosting, currently I'm waiting for a response from MCP guys (it's getting a bit long - over three weeks, I'm slowly losing hope :( ).
+I wanted to run this on some free hosting, but MCP guys are ignoring me.
+I tried sending two e-mails (from different address, in case of spam filter; 2.1.
+2014 and 21.1.
+2014), both are unanswered to this very day.
+And I though MCP guys were nice :(.

 License
 -------